fizt656/compextractor/README.md

 - Optimize the handling of large audio files for better performance.
 - Enhance visualization options for competency data.
 - Implement comparative analysis features for multi-speaker recordings.
+- Explore ways to customize the combined report format and layout.

 Other ideas?
 Feel free to contribute or suggest improvements!